Brandon Suffolk, United Kingdom IP279PN

 Family Child Care (FCC) program provides experienced, licensed and inspected care of children in government housing.
 Our FCC providers offer developmentally appropriate care for children ranging in age from 6 weeks to 12 years in full-time, part-time, hourly, evening, weekend, swing shift and extended basis.
 For more information or to obtain a provider list call 011-44-1638-522170 (DSN 314-226-2170).

 Child Care for PCS - Air Force Aid Society pays for up to 20 hours of care per child in licensed AF FCC homes on base.
 Families with PCS orders must get a Child Care for PCS certificate at the Airman and Family Readiness Center.
-Certificate must be used within 60 days of arrival.
+The certificate must be used within 60 days of arrival.
 For more information contact Airman and Family Readiness Center at 011-44-1638-523847 (314-226-3847)

 Schools: RAF Lakenheath/Mildenhall/Feltwell School Complex has five schools with approximately 2,500 students.
 They are all Department of Defense Dependent Schools (DODDS).